afikri/tailwind-nextjs-starter-blog/data/blog/html-tutorial-for-beginners.md

 ### Links

-Links allow you to link to other pages or websites and are represented by the a (anchor) tag.
+Links allow us to link to other pages or websites and are represented by the a (anchor) tag.
 The href attribute is used to specify the destination of the link.

 ```html
 <a href="https://www.example.com">This is a link</a>